NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wondrous Figurine (Golden Lions).md

 * * *

-This statuette depicts a pair of gold lions, and when activated, it becomes a pair of adult [[Monster Core/Lion|Lions]].
+This statuette depicts a pair of gold lions, and when activated, it becomes a pair of adult [[3-Rules/Bestiaries/Monster Core/L/Lion|Lions]].

 The lions can be called on only once per day, and they remain in lion form for no more than 1 hour.